 Cell phones haven’t been around for a very long time, many of us enjoy using our phones on a daily basis.
 However, not many of us know about proper cell phone etiquette.
-In this blog post, I will list some important cell phone etiquette tips you that you should follow.
+In this blog post, I will list some important cell phone etiquette tips that you should follow.

 Some years ago cell phones were considered a luxury item that people used primarily for talking and texting.
 However, things have changed, since the advent of commercial cell phones, cell phone technology has grown and continues to grow at a rapid pace.